-- If you do not already have a post-operative appointment scheduled, please contact our scheduler at 708-236-2701 to schedule. - Typically the first post-operative appointment following surgery is 10-14 days following surgery - The first post operative appointment will be with one of the Physician Assistants.
-They will assess the wound, go over post operative protocol, and answer any questions you may have regarding the procedure - If you have any further questions please contact the PA's directly at Vermapa@rushortho.com
+- If you do not already have a post-operative appointment scheduled, please call 708-236-2701 to schedule. - Typically the first post-operative appointment following surgery is 7-10 days following surgery - The first post operative appointment will be with one of the Physician Assistants.
+They will assess the wound, go over post operative protocol, and answer any questions you may have regarding the procedure. - If you have any further questions please contact the PAs directly at Vermapa@rushortho.com